AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 This document provides instructions for deploying Aviatrix Edge 2.0 on VMware ESXi or on open-source Kernel-based Virtual Machine (KVM).

-For additional information about Aviatrix Edge 2.0, refer to `Aviatrix Edge FAQ <http://docs.aviatrix.com/HowTos/edge-faq.html>`_.
+For additional information about Aviatrix Edge 2.0, see `Aviatrix Edge FAQ <http://docs.aviatrix.com/HowTos/edge-faq.html>`_.

-For examples of Edge 2.0 design patterns, refer to `Aviatrix Edge Design Patterns <http://docs.aviatrix.com/HowTos/edge-design-patterns.html>`_.
+For examples of Edge 2.0 design patterns, see `Aviatrix Edge Design Patterns <http://docs.aviatrix.com/HowTos/edge-design-patterns.html>`_.

-For the Aviatrix Edge 1.0 for ESXi workflow, refer to `Deploying Aviatrix Edge 1.0 for VMware ESXi <http://docs.aviatrix.com/HowTos/secure_edge_workflow.html>`_.
+For the Aviatrix Edge 1.0 for ESXi workflow, see `Deploying Aviatrix Edge 1.0 for VMware ESXi <http://docs.aviatrix.com/HowTos/secure_edge_workflow.html>`_.

 Aviatrix Edge Network Connectivity